MofaggolHoshen/Exercises/ThinkThrough/SQL/SQLTricsTrips.md

 ## Queries from Excel

-Write in Excel function bar your SQL script
+Write in Excel function bar your SQL script, how we are suming two cel value

 ```EXCEL
 ="UPDATE [dbo].[AspNetUsers]